coltongrainger/quamash/prelims/topology.md

 From [@VINK, chapter III]:

-DEF!
-We say topological space $X$ is connected if ... $X$ has only two subsets that are both open and closed.
+DEF: We say topological space $X$ is connected if ... $X$ has only two subsets that are both open and closed.

-PROP!
-A topological space $X$ is connected iff ... $X$ does not admit a partition into two nonempty open sets; equivalently, $X$ does not admit a partition into two nonempty closed sets.
+PROP: A topological space $X$ is connected iff ... $X$ does not admit a partition into two nonempty open sets; equivalently, $X$ does not admit a partition into two nonempty closed sets.

-PROP!
-Is the closure of a connected set connected? ... yes.
+PROP: Is the closure of a connected set connected? ... yes.

-PROP!
-If $A$ is connected and $B$ is a set such that $A \subset B \subset \Cl{A}$, is $B$ connected? ... yes.
+PROP: If $A$ is connected and $B$ is a set such that $A \subset B \subset \Cl{A}$, is $B$ connected? ... yes.

-DEF!
-A connected component of a space $X$ is a ... maximal (with respect to set inclusion) connected subset of $X$.
+DEF: A connected component of a space $X$ is a ... maximal (with respect to set inclusion) connected subset of $X$.

 One can spin out profuse variations these themes, e.g., see notes from 2018-10-07 and 2018-10-09, also [@VINK08, III.12].

-DEF!
-A topological space is totally disconnected if ... all of its components are singletons.
+DEF: A topological space is totally disconnected if ... all of its components are singletons.

 - discrete spaces
 - the cantor set
 - the rational numbers

-PROP!
-Why is the continuous image of a connected space connected? ... consider the lifts of open sets and argue by contradiction.
+PROP: Why is the continuous image of a connected space connected? ... consider the lifts of open sets and argue by contradiction.

-CORO!
-The number of connected components is ... a topological invariant.
+CORO: The number of connected components is ... a topological invariant.

 Other directions